 The weight of a small cylinder filled with either carbon monoxide or propane is determined with a precision of ±0.01 g.
 For about 5 to 10 minutes, the CVS system is operated as in a normal exhaust emission test, while CO or propane is injected into the system.
 The quantity of pure gas involved is determined by means of differential weighing.
 The gas accumulated in the bag is then analysed by means of the equipment normally used for exhaust-gas analysis.
 The results are then compared to the concentration figures computed previously.

-Annexe 4a -Appendix 3
+Annex 4a -Appendix 3

 Gaseous emissions measurement equipment